 - any other personal information which may be required in order to facilitate your dealings with us.

-2.2 How does the Company collect personal information?
+2.2 How does the Company collect and use personal information?

 Generally, we collect personal information when you: